 (1854, 1862), near La Mesa

-A temporary CA Volunteers tent camp located on the west side of the Rio Grande, 17 miles south of Fort Fillmore, at Johnson's Ranch.
-Originally known in 1854 as Camp Cottonwood or Detachment at Cottonwoods Ranch.
+A temporary CA Volunteer Cavalry tent camp located on the west side of the Rio Grande, about 17 miles south of Fort Fillmore, at Johnson's Ranch.
+Originally a U.S. Army Dragoon post known in 1854 as Camp Cottonwood or Detachment at Cottonwoods Ranch.

 (National Historic Landmark)

 Built by the U.S. Army to patrol the Mexican border.
 Known as Post at Columbus until 1918 when discontinued as a border patrol post.
 Attacked by Pancho Villa's forces in March 1916.
 The Army's airfield here was the first used in combat operations.
 Adobe ruins of several structures remain adjacent to and within Pancho Villa State Park.
 The Post Recreation Hall was restored in the 1980's.
 See also History of the Columbus Raid from New Mexico State University

 PHOTOS from On-Walkabout.com

 Camp Carizallillo Spring